-Key performance indicators vary between the different areas of the Company's business.
+Key performance indicators vary between the different areas of the Group's business.

 The success of developing and selling residential apartments will be measured in terms of the price achieved for each apartment, the profit margin earned over construction cost and as a proportion of sales and the overall rate of return from a development.
+Information on sales is detailed in the Review of the Property Manager on pages 10 to 21.
+All apartments to date have been sold at prices in excess of the initial budget.